 We provide the pupils with further learning opportunities through our numerous and varied visitors.
-These experiences have included Fire Services, pilots, nurses, police dogs and local MPs.
-Children experience theatre through our annual pantomime visits and PSHE productions that tackle current issues to safeguard our pupils, such as Internet Safety and anti-bullying productions.
+These experiences have included Fire Services, mountain rescue, pilots, nurses, police dogs and local MPs.

+Children also experience culture through visits from a pantomine and theatre.